Haj4li/Telegram-Text-Markdown/README.md

 # Telegram-Text-Markdown
 Telegram Text Markdown php

-This simple php code can convert user's text or caption sent to their markdown html style
+This simple php code can convert user's text or caption to their markdown html style

 Refrences: